Libertas

 while left-wing, statist parties cause it.

-Fianna Fail sensibly adopted the PDs' ideas on economics.
+Fianna Fail sensibly adopted the PDs' ideas on economics for a long time.

 America

-They are a sensible, pragmatic party, and will never offend our
+They are pragmatic parties that will not alienate our

 western democratic allies